geoffeolson/SLAMpy/LaTeX/SingleChat/_Archive/Rules.md

+# To Do
+1. Add a good testa for subscript problem
+2. Fix the LaTeX issues in the example like maing sure matrix rows are in seperate lines
+3. Think of a way to combine the rules into a single rule set. after each rule the output can be saved to a code block, and then read in from the code block for the next rule.

+### Rule 0: Upload Document

-Please show the uploaded document in a chat code block
+Show the uploaded document in a chat code block

 ### Rule 1: Inline LaTeX Delimiters